dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/api-reference/barcode-reader.md

 **Parameters**

-`isEnable`: Set the bool value to true to enable the result verification.
+`isEnable`: Set the bool value to true to enable the result cross verification.

 **Code Snippet**